lbrenman/shieldstest/README.md

 This API Builder project exposes two API's:
 * /api/intwebhook - triggered by Amplify Central Integration Webhook for when a **new** API Service is discovered by a discovery agent.
 This webhook adds three shields to the description.
 Each shield points to the metrics webhook
 * /api/metrics - called by the shields to retrieve total number of api calls, error rate and average response time
+* /api/envmetrics - called by the shields to retrieve api calls and average response time per environment

 > Note that if you have previously discovered API Services, you can manually add the shields URLs to your API Service description using the [Axway CLI](https://docs.axway.com/bundle/Axway_CLI_allOS_en/page/axway_cli.html) or Axway Central API's.